yang1fan2/CarND-Advanced-Lane-Lines/Report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+I used both sliding window search ([code](https://github.com/yang1fan2/CarND-Advanced-Lane-Lines/blob/master/examples/window_searcher.py#L30)) and search from previous polynomial([code](https://github.com/yang1fan2/CarND-Advanced-Lane-Lines/blob/master/examples/window_searcher.py#L89)).
+For sliding window search, I first found two base points with the maximum histogram values.
+Then starting from bottom to top, collect pixels with a given margin.
+As for searching from prior, I searched the pixels near the previous lanes.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+At last I fit my lane lines with a 2nd order polynomial with np.polyfit.
+The following image shows the detected lanes:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I calculate the radius of curvature in [here](https://github.com/yang1fan2/CarND-Advanced-Lane-Lines/blob/master/examples/window_searcher.py#L150) and the position of the vehicle with respect to center [here](https://github.com/yang1fan2/CarND-Advanced-Lane-Lines/blob/master/examples/window_searcher.py#L167).

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in [code](https://github.com/yang1fan2/CarND-Advanced-Lane-Lines/blob/master/examples/lane_finder.py#L42).
 Here is an example of my result on a test image:

 ![alt text][image6]